Fionnghuala O'Reilly

-Fionnghuala "Fig" O'Reilly (born 20 August 1993) is an Irish-American actress, model, television presenter, engineer, and beauty pageant titleholder.
+Fionnghuala "Fig" O'Reilly (born 20 August 1993) is an Irish-American model and beauty pageant titleholder, and a data analyst.
 In 2019 she was crowned Miss Universe Ireland.
 She made history as the first woman of color and Black woman to represent Ireland at the international Miss Universe competition.

 In 2020, Fionnghuala joined Miranda Cosgrove on CBS's Daytime Emmy-nominated television series Mission Unstoppable as the newest correspondent.
 Fionnghuala also joined the cast of HBO Max Best Documentary nominated film Twenty Pearls directed by Deborah Riley Draper.

 Life and career

 Early life

 Fionnghuala, who often goes by "Fig," was born to an Irish father and African American mother.
 O'Reilly signed her first model contract at 19 with an agency in Milan, Italy.
 She has a Bachelor of Science in Systems Engineering from The George Washington University in Washington, D.C., which she has used to become a NASA Datanaut and regional director of NASA's Space Apps Challenge in Washington, DC.

 O'Reilly is a member of Alpha Kappa Alpha.